Lakeside Park Carousel: Frati & Co. Band Organ

-The Lakeside Park Carousel is home to a late 19th century band organ built by Frati & Co. of Berlin, and is located in the centre of the carousel.
+The Lakeside Park Carousel is home to a late 19th century band organ built by Frati & Co. of Berlin and sold by John Cocchi, and is located in the centre of the carousel.
 The organ was originally played by a pinned barrel, but was converted by Wurlitzer at some point between 1927 and the 1940s to their Wurlitzer 150 scale.
 The organ is equipped with automatic stops, percussion instruments (also known as "traps") and a duplex roll-frame, which allows for continuous music.
 When one roll is finished playing, the next one starts playing while the first one rewinds to begin again.
 Employees from the municipal government change the music rolls every two days.

 On very hot and humid days, carousel employees usually opt to play recorded carousel music, due to the fact that the high temperature and humidity de-tune the organ.

 The band organ was restored in 1985, and again in 2005, and is continuously maintained by the city of St. Catharines.